orlagh-sweeney/we-ride-cycling-club/README.md

 ### Testing User Stories
 ### Code Validation
+#### W3C Markup Validator
+No errors
+#### W3C CSS Validator
+No errors

 ### Accessibility
+#### Lighthouse
+Lighthouse in Chrome DevTools was used to check accessibility the score of each site page and to see if there were issues.
+For example: Lighthouse highlighted an issue with radio button labels on the Join Us page.
+The wrong "for" value had been assigned to the 80-100km radio button which impacted the accessbility score.
+After fixing this issue the accessibility score increased from 90 to 100.
+Lighthouse reports:
 ### Tools Testing
-Chrome DevTools
+#### Chrome DevTools
-This was used throughout the project to test responsiveness of the site, to de-bug and issues and to test changes to HTML and CSS before implementing them in Gitpod.
+This was used throughout the project to test responsiveness of the site, to de-bug any issues, and to test changes to HTML and CSS before implementing them in Gitpod.
-Lighthouse was used to check accessibility score of the site and to see if there were issues.
-For example: Lighthouse highlighted an issue with radio button labels.
-The wrong "for" had been assigned to the 80-100km radio button which impacted the accessbility score.
-After fixing this issue the accessibility score increased from 90 to 100.

-Responsive Design Checker
+#### Responsive Design Checker
 This was used to check the responsiveness of the site on different device sizes.

 ### Feature Testing
-Website features were manually tested:
+The following website features were manually tested:
 - Clicking on the logo will bring the user to the home page.
 - The navigation menu links work on each page and bring the user to the correct page.
-- The join us CTA button brings the user the to Join Us page.
+- The join us CTA button on the home page and about page brings the user the to Join Us page.
-- The social media links open up the relevant social media page in a new window.
+- When social media icons are clicked the relevant social media page opens in a new window.
-- The submit button does not work until all fields have been filled in by the user - testing this function revealed that the 'Mobile Number' field was note marked as required.
+- The submit button on the Join Us form and Contact form does not work until all fields have been filled in by the user.
+Testing this function revealed that the 'Mobile Number' and 'textarea' fields were not marked as 'required'.
+This was reolved.
 - The reset button clears the form.
+- The hover effect added to buttons and text fields highlights functionality for the user.

 ## Finished Product

-## Deployement
+## Deployment
+The website was developed in Gitpod.
+It was then commited and pushed to GitHub.
+The finished site was then deployed to GitHub pages using the following steps:
+1. Open GitHub and click on the We Ride Cycling Club repository.
+2. Once inside the repsitory, locate and click on the settings tab.
+3. On the left handside under the 'Code and automation' section, click on Pages.
+4. In the Branch section, locate the dropdown menu and change it from None to Main.
+5. Click save.
+The page will refresh with a link to your website.

+The live link can be found here: https://orlagh-sweeney.github.io/we-ride-cycling-club/index.html

 ## Credits
 ### Content
-- All written content was created by the developer.
+- All content was written by the developer.
 ### Media
-- Photos were taken from Pexals.
+- Photos and videos were taken from Pexals.
-    -
+- Icons were taken from Font Awesome
 ### Code
+- [Stackoverflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were used throughout the development to educate myself and to seek help on the following features:
+- I used W3Schools to create the dropdown menu feature on the Join Us.
+I used the solution on the [HTML Form Elements](https://www.w3schools.com/html/html_form_elements.asp) page.
+- I used Stackoverflow to center the form on the Join Us page, I used the solution shared by [Rhythm Shandlya](https://stackoverflow.com/questions/8097744/how-do-i-center-this-form-in-css).
+- I used W3Schools to find out how to add rounded corner to buttons.
+I used the solution from the [CSS Rounded Corners](https://www.w3schools.com/css/css3_borders.asp).
 ## Acknowledgements
+- Thank you to my mentor Marcel for his feedback and suggestions at each stage of the project.